 The Art Legacy League (ALL) Mission is to foster the tradition of art education based on critical thinking skills and right reason of making as developed by the Reverend Edward M. Catich.
 His focus on the development of concepts, skills, and practical applications produced generations of artists capable of working in many venues within the art world.
 His lifelong involvement in global secular and religious art in multiple media as well as his groundbreaking work in calligraphy and letter forms established high standards for every one of his students.
 The ALL will support that tradition of artistic excellence.

-The Art Legacy League is both a gallery of exceptional art and a studio workspace equipped to conduct classes in watercolor, calligraphy, inscription cutting in stone, and any number of other art related creations.
+The Art Legacy League is both a gallery of exceptional art and a studio workspace equipped to conduct classes in any number of art related creations.
+The “broadside” shown here is an example of Father Catich’s prowess with a calligraphy pen and brush.
+The third element in this case is his application of a graphite rubbing made from letters that were hand-cut in slate with a mallet and chisel.

 This Imperial Roman Alphabet slate by Father Edward Catich is one of the examples of artwork that is on constant display in the gallery.
 Visitors and students are given the opportunity to study works like these magnificently hand-cut letters.